Split screen (computing)

-Split screen is a display technique in computer graphics that consists of dividing graphics and/or text into adjacent (and possibly overlapping) parts, typically as two or four rectangular areas.
-This is done to allow the simultaneous presentation of (usually) related graphical and textual information on a computer display.
-TV sports used this presentation methodology in the 1960s for instant replay.
+Split screen is a display technique in computer graphics that consists of dividing graphics and/or text into non-overlapping adjacent parts, typically as two or four rectangular areas.
+This allows for the simultaneous presentation of (usually) related graphical and textual information on a computer display.
+TV sports adopted this presentation methodology in the 1960s for instant replay.

-The original non-dynamic split screens differed from windowing systems in that the latter always allowed overlapping and freely movable parts of the screen (the "windows") to present related as well as unrelated application data to the user, while the former were strictly limited to fixed non-overlapping positions.
+Non-dynamic split screens differ from windowing systems in that the latter allowed overlapping and freely movable parts of the screen (the "windows") to present both related and unrelated application data to the user.
+In contrast, split-screen views are strictly limited to fixed positions.

-The split screen technique can also be used to run two instances of an application, possibly with another user interacting with the other instance.
+The split screen technique can also be used to run two instances of an application, potentially allowing another user to interact with the second instance.

 In video games

 The split screen feature is commonly used in non-networked, also known as couch co-op, video games with multiplayer options.

-In its most easily understood form, a split screen for a two-player video game is an audiovisual output device (usually a standard television for video game consoles) where the display has been divided into two equally sized areas so that the players can explore different areas simultaneously without being close to each other.
-This has historically been remarkably popular on consoles, which until the 2000s did not have access to the Internet or any other network and is less common today with modern support for online console-to-console multiplayer support.
+In its most easily understood form, a split screen for a multiplayer video game is an audiovisual output device (usually a standard television for video game consoles) where the display has been divided into 2-4 equally sized areas (depending on number of players) so that the players can explore different areas simultaneously without being close to each other.
+This has historically been remarkably popular on consoles, which until the 2000s did not have access to the Internet or any other network and is less common today with modern support for networked console-to-console multiplayer.
+In competitive split-screen games, it is customarily considered cheating to look at another player's screen section to gain an advantage.